apache/dolphinscheduler-website/docs/en-us/dev/user_doc/registry_spi.md

-### Dolphinscheduler Registry SPI main design
+### DolphinScheduler Registry SPI main design

-#### How to use？
+#### How to use it？

-First you need to execute the `mvn -U install package -Prelease -Dmaven.test.skip=true` installation plugin to generate the plugin JAR of the registry.
-The directory is: dolphinscheduler-dist/target/dolphinscheduler-dist-1.3.6-SNAPSHOT/lib/plugin/registry
+First you need to execute the `mvn -U install package -Prelease -Dmaven.test.skip=true` to install the plugin for generating the plugin JAR of the registry.
+The directory is: dolphinscheduler-dist/target/dolphinscheduler-dist-1.3.6-SNAPSHOT/lib/plugin/registry.

 Next, do the following configuration (using zookeeper as an example)